Robert Anderson Irion: Personal life

 In March 1840, Irion married Anna W. Raguet (born 1819).
 She had been courted by Sam Houston who obtained a divorce from his first wife April 8, 1837.
 In wooing her, Houston had used Irion, his Secretary of State in the Republic of Texas, to carry messages between her and himself.
 When Irion understood that she was definitely not interested in marrying Houston, he persuaded her to accept his proposal of marriage.
 They had five children together.
+One of his daughters married Lawrence Taylor, son of Charles Stanfield Taylor.

 Memorials

 Irion County, Texas is named after Robert Irion.